Corporate - DeductionsLast reviewed - 31 March 2023

 Note, however, that incidental costs of obtaining finance, such as commitment and guarantee fees and any other incidental costs of a similar nature, are not deductible.

-A specific bad debt is deductible if it can be proved that it is bad or likely to become bad and that the debt has been included in income.
+A specific bad debt is deductible if it can be proved that it is bad or likely to become bad and that the debt has been included in income subject to the determination of the Commissioner-General.
 Actual bad debts are deemed incurred and are tax deductible in the year they occur.
-Provisions for general bad debts are a nominal loss and are not deducted in the year in which they are recognised.
+Provisions for general bad debts are not deducted in the year in which they are recognised.

 The deduction for impairment provisions / bad debts incurred by banks and financial institutions for debts that are not secured against collateral is limited to the prescribed level of provisioning for the debt required by the Bank of Zambia.
 Secured bad debt provisions would not be tax deductible and would be treated similarly to general provisions, being deductible only to the extent of an actual loss.

 A payment to a public benefit organisation that is approved by the Zambian government or owned by the Zambian government is deductible.
-The allowable deduction shall not exceed 15% percent of the assessable income.
+The allowable deduction shall not exceed 15% percent of the assessable income in the charge year.

 Payments made by an employer by way of a contribution to an approved fund established for the benefit of employees are deductible.
 Note that special rules apply for the deductibility of lump sum payments and payments in arrears.
 Payments to non-approved pension funds are not deductible.